There are 5 pistol shooting disciplines under ISSF rules that are available to our members to participate.

-- 5 shots at 5 targets within 4 seconds also repeated twice for total of 10 shots.
+- 5 shots at 5 targets within 4 seconds also repeated twice for a total of 10 shots.

-The each stage consists of 30 shots and whole match combination is 60 shots.
+Each stage consists of 30 shots and whole match combination is 60 shots.

 Air Pistol Match is shot indoors under artificial lighting at distance of 10 meters.
 This match is also shot at Olympic and Commonwealth Games.

 It requires an air operated single shot pistol in .177 calibre (4.5mm) and the match is shot at scaled down precision targets.
 Most air pistols use pre-compressed air cylinders for their operation.
 The match consists of a total of 60 shots for men and 40 shots for women and Juniors.
-For shooters this match is most enjoyable since there is no noise or noticeable recoil.
-It is a great way to start off in pistol shooting as it teaches beginners good core shooting techniques that, when applied, help in other matches or disciplines.
+For shooters, this match is most enjoyable since there is no noise or noticeable recoil.
+It is a great way to start off in pistol shooting as it teaches beginners proper core shooting techniques that, when applied, help in other matches or disciplines.
 Experienced shooters can also use Air Pistol to improve skills.

 The Free Pistol Match is shot at distance of 50 meters, firing at precision pistol targets.
 This match is also shot at Olympic and Commonwealth Games.
 It requires a .22 calibre pistol or revolver, but the pistol must use only a single shot at a time.
 The whole match consists of 60 shots.
 Usually, 10 shots per target are fired in 15 minutes.
 This is then repeated 6 times for total 60 shots.
 Free Pistol match is a most demanding match, and it will test your concentration and discipline to the limit but it most satisfying when shot well.